Maglev: Low-Speed systems

-The Japanese Linimo HSST, cost approximately US$100 million/km to build.
+The Japanese Linimo HSST cost approximately US$100 million/km to build.
 Besides offering improved operation and maintenance costs over other transit systems, these low-speed maglevs provide ultra-high levels of operational reliability and introduce little noise and generate zero air pollution into dense urban settings.

 Records

 The highest-recorded maglev speed is 603 km/h, achieved in Japan by JR Central's L0 superconducting maglev on 21 April 2015, 28 km/h faster than the conventional TGV wheel-rail speed record.
-However, the operational and performance differences between these two very different technologies is far greater.
-The TGV record was achieved accelerating down a 72.4 km slight decline, requiring 13 minutes.
-It then took another 77.25 km for the TGV to stop, requiring a total distance of 149.65 km for the test.
+However, the operational and performance differences between these two very different technologies are far greater.
+The TGV record was achieved, accelerating down a 72.4 km slight decline, requiring 13 minutes.
+It then took another 77.25 km for the TGV to stop, bringing the total distance for the test to 149.65 km.
 The L0 record, however, was achieved on the 42.8 km Yamanashi test track – less than one-third the distance.
 No maglev or wheel-rail commercial operation has actually been attempted at speeds over 500 km/h.